annwon603/cse-15L-report/lab-report1/lab-report_1.md

 /home
 ```
 The reason I got that output because it listed the files and directories it found in the current working<br>
-directory which is the \home
+directory which is the /home

 **2. Command with a path to a *directory* as an argument**
 ```